The Definitive AVG AntiVirus Pro for Android Review: Should You Keep Sticking To Free?Ramon Francisco

 After all the hoops and feedback loops that the free app puts you through and the scummy sales tactics that keep reminding you about “Upgrading to PRO,” why bother even doing it?
 Why should you even “go Pro?”
 Because you’re not necessarily paying for AVG’s virus protection features on their own.

 The number one reason is peace-of-mind.
 AVG’s scummy sales tactics are definitely an unpleasant experience and paying them to remove the advertisements is fully worth it.
-Thankfully, AVG already provides decent basic protection, and it’s actually the supplemental features such as App Locking, Camera Traps, and other Advanced features that you’ll be paying for.
+Thankfully, AVG already provides decent basic protection, and it’s actually the supplemental features such as App Locking, Camera Traps, and other advanced features that you’ll be paying for.

 Alongside the AVG app’s standard security features, AVG AntiVirus Pro’s Advanced features are worth picking up.
 Just being able to know the location of my phone if I absent-mindlessly left it at a restaurant I frequent is worth the peace-of-mind and the energy to retrieve it.
-In addition, any work-related and very important files in my phone can easily be expunged should I be unfortunate enough to lose it.
+In addition, any work-related and very important files on my phone can easily be expunged should I be unfortunate enough to lose it.

 For people who have very active smartphone-enabled lifestyles but are not as tech savvy as those with the time and patience to study their apps even further, AVG’s advanced features are worth the price.
 It even feels like they’re throwing in the anti-virus protection in the bundle for free!